 I love all of the ingredients used in this warming beverage, each packed with benefits.
 Here are some of my favorites:

 - Turmeric – curcumin is the main active ingredient in turmeric.
 It’s known to have a powerful anti-inflammatory effect on the body and is a very strong antioxidant.
 Since it’s fat soluble, it’s best to consume it with a little fat, like ghee or coconut oil.
 And a little goes a long way — you don’t need teaspoons of turmeric to benefit from it.
+I love adding it to my kitchari and other Indian dishes.

 - Cinnamon – another spice with medicinal properties.
 It protects our bodies from oxidative stress caused by free radicals.
 It also has anti-inflammatory properties.
 It can have a beneficial effect on insulin resistance.
 It’s a natural sweetener, smells incredible, and tastes great!